 S.B.
 No. 412 amends the Texas Penal Code to introduce new affirmative defenses for certain offenses involving material or conduct deemed obscene or harmful to children.
 Specifically, it adds Subsection (c-2) to Section 43.24, stating that it is an affirmative defense if the actor was a judicial or law enforcement officer performing their official duties at the time of the offense.
-Additionally, Section 43.25(f) is modified to include a similar defense for judicial or law enforcement officers, while removing the previous provision that allowed for a defense based on the conduct being for bona fide educational, medical, psychological, psychiatric, judicial, law enforcement, or legislative purposes.
+Additionally, Section 43.25(f) is modified to include the same defense for judicial or law enforcement officers, while removing the previous provision that allowed for a defense based on bona fide educational, medical, psychological, psychiatric, judicial, law enforcement, or legislative purposes.

 Senate Committee Report: Penal Code 43.24, Penal Code 43.25 (Penal Code 43)